streamanalyze/sa.documentation/README.md

                    Charstring schema_name, Charstring table_name,
                    Charstring typename, Boolean updatable,
                    Vector supertypes) -> Mappedtype mt The table resides in the given catalog and schema.
 If catalog is "", the table is assumed not to be in a catalog.
 If schema is "", the table is assumed not to be in a schema. typename is the desired name of the mapped type created, as alternative to the system generated concatenation of table and data source name. updatable gives an updatable mapped type. supertypes is a vector of either type names or type objects, or a mixture of both.
-The effect is that Amos II will perceive the mapped type as an immediate subtype of the types.
+The effect is that sa.amos will perceive the mapped type as an immediate subtype of the types.

 There are also two other variants of import_table()  to be used for relational databases where schema and catalog names need not be specified:
       import_table(Relational r,